AdobeDocs/campaign-standard.pt-BR/help/sending/using/testing-subject-line-email.md

 internal: n
 snippet: y
 translation-type: tm+mt
-source-git-commit: 8b85bbad7458286252a2900ce730288f6e52442e
+source-git-commit: 3fc0d9d7e90a31ffb34efc33d6f5c148ba5aac90

 ---

-# Teste de um assunto {#testing-a-subject}
+# Teste da linha de assunto de um email {#testing-a-subject}

 Para testar sua linha de assunto, siga as etapas abaixo:

-1. Crie ou abra seu email.
+1. Create or open your email.
 1. Abra o conteúdo e digite o assunto do email no campo de entrada correspondente.
-1. Clique no **[!UICONTROL Test subject]** botão para acessar a **[!UICONTROL Test your subject line]** janela.
-Você ainda pode editar o assunto desta janela.
+1. Click the  button to access the  window. **[!UICONTROL Test subject]****[!UICONTROL Test your subject line]** You can still edit the subject from this window.
-1. Selecione o modelo correto a ser considerado para a previsão de taxa aberta.
-Estão disponíveis vários modelos, cada um correspondente a um setor específico.
+1. Select the correct model to be taken into account for the open rate prediction.
+Several models are available, each corresponding to a specific industry.
 1. Click **[!UICONTROL Test]**.

-Seu assunto é então analisado.
+Your subject is then analyzed.

 >[!NOTE]
 >